JOHN R. ALLARD, 1LT, USAF

 From researcher Kathy Franz:

-He was survived by his mother Edna, a postmistress, his wife Ann, and a four-month-old daughter.
+John was also survived by his mother Edna, a postmistress.
 His father John, a railroad carpenter, predeceased him.

 He is buried in Arlington National Cemetery.